-The proposed change of title for the top-up from BA (Hons) Art Enterprise (Graphic Design & Illustration) to BA (Hons) Graphic Design & Illustration is intended to make the identity of the programme clearer and more specific.
-In consultation with students, staff, External Examiners and the OU Academic Reviewer they felt that the current title does not offer a specific discipline and they were unsure what the 'Enterprise' part of the title entailed.
-The new structure intends to give clarity to and make the focus of the programme and the modules more Art based, and the graduate of this programme more employable by providing them with a degree with greater currency and specific art skills.
-This change follows the changes made to the newly validated Foundation Degree where the previous Art Enterprise pathways were uncoupled into separate programmes.
+The proposed change of title for the top-up from BA (Hons) Art Enterprise to BA (Hons) Art is intended to make the identity of the programme clearer and more specific.
+In consultation with students, staff, external examiners and the OU Academic Reviewer they felt that the current title does not offer a specific discipline and they were unsure what the 'Enterprise' part of the title entailed.
+The new structure intends to give clarity to and make the focus of the programme and the modules more art based, and the graduate of this programme more employable by providing them with a degree of greater currency and specific art skills.
+This change follows the changes made to the newly validated foundation degree where the previous Art Enterprise pathways were uncoupled into separate programmes.
 Our experiences delivering these three uncoupled programmes has been successful; shared modules allow us to retain important group working, collaborative and cross pollenating aspects of the different disciplines being taught together.
 The subject specific modules enable us to deliver the necessary specialist skills and knowledge.